Jin-wooo/DiaryTest/README.md

 # DiaryTest
-Diary for test. just for record.
+Diary for test. just for record.\
-!!INCOMPLETED!!
+!!
+INCOMPLETED !!

 ## Introduction
 > Simple Diary App.
 There is only one function to keep a diary.
 No other function.